jharvey09/A-Yen-For-The-Future-Using-Time-Series-Analysis/README.md

-# A Yen Into The Future Using Time Series Analysis
+# The Yen Vs US Dollar
 The financial departments of large companies often deal with foreign currency transactions while doing international business.
 As a result, they are always looking for anything that can help them better understand the future direction and risk of various currencies.
 Hedge funds, too, are keenly interested in anything that will give them a consistent edge in predicting currency movements.
 We tested many time-series tools in order to predict future movements in the value of the Japanese yen versus the U.S. dollar.